morganhaywood/jekyll-now/_posts/2018-04-27-week-eleven.md

 #### Jon's TDD workshop

-Jon went through his throught process when starting to tackle a problem using TDD.
+Jon went through his thought process when starting to tackle a problem using TDD.
 This was really useful to see, since it clearly showed how you're meant to use TD in a top-down manner to drive the design of your application.
 He also suggested avoiding coding any actual implementation for as long as possible; interfaces and dummy implementations are much easier to throw away if you decide you want to change something.
 Finally, he suggested using these dummies to drive your tests, rather than IO.

 #### Project planning